-- Enfante Terrible: Is already a murderer before he even hit puberty.
+- Enfant Terrible: Is already a murderer before he even hit puberty.

 - Evil Nephew: Inspired the page and Caligula's actions even provide the page quote.

 - Insane Equals Violent: Subverted.
 His violent/psychopathic tendencies are explicitly shown NOT to follow from his psychotic delusions: he's a killer from childhood, but doesn't go mad until after he becomes Emperor years later.
 Livia and other murderous characters are described as "mad" by other characters, but are not shown as irrational - even Nero, explicitly called "as mad as...
 Caligula", is clearly nothing of the kind and is actually tame in comparison.